Close Menu

 Iconic Black Panther Fred Hampton Was Born

-Fred Hampton, born on August 30, 1948, helped establish Black Panther Party reading and breakfast programs for children in Chicago and was building a poor people’s movement that would bridge the gap between African Americans and whites.
+Fred Hampton, born on August 30, 1948, helped establish the Black Panther Party’s reading and breakfast programs for children in Chicago and was building a poor people’s movement that would bridge the gap between African Americans and whites.
 He was murdered by police at the age of 21 before his vision was able to come to fruition.

-Hampton was known as “The Chairman” because he was deputy chairman of the Illinois chapter of the Black Panther Party.
+Hampton was known as “The Chairman” because he was the deputy chairman of the Illinois chapter of the Black Panther Party.
 He was also a member of a local chapter of the NAACP.
 His leadership abilities enabled him to rise to the position of Youth Council President, where he was able to successfully lobby for the creation of better academic services and recreational facilities for African-American children.

 Hampton was a standout student and athlete.
 He attended Triton College, where he studied pre-law with the hopes of helping people fight police brutality.
 Hampton became involved in the struggle for civil rights as a teenager when he joined the NAACP Youth Council.
 He helped to grow the council’s membership to more than 500 members.